AbdullahElian1/reading-notes/README.md

 # reading-notes
 **I am Abdullah Alyan, I am 22, I graduated from the University of Jordan with a major in Computer Science.**

+# Code 102 - Intro to Software Development

 # code 102